Clinical Practice 4

 Overview

 This unit will allow students the opportunity to apply their skills as practically and culturally safe clinicians.
 Students will have the opportunity to build on and consolidate their theoretical knowledge and practical skills gained from previous units, in relation to commonly experienced and complex conditions.
-This unit will further student knowledge and understanding of topics such as the principles of time criticality, fluid resuscitation, haemorrhage control, shock, traumatic cardiac arrest, soft tissue injuries, burns and ballistics and crush/compartment syndrome, using contemporary and evidence-based best practice.
-The unit will focus on pre-hospital assessment and management of these patients, through to hospital procedures.
-This includes pathophysiology, the safe use of pharmacotherapies and incorporating relevant aspects of the National Safety and Quality Health Service standards.
-Students are encouraged to participate in effective written and verbal communication and critical, self-reflection throughout the unit, to allow for continued student development.
+This unit will further student knowledge and understanding of topics such as the principles of trauma time criticality, traumatic cardiac arrest, fluid resuscitation, haemorrhage control, shock, soft tissue injuries, traumatic injuries involving the head, spine, chest and abdomen, burns, ballistics, crush/compartment syndrome, diving and envenomation using contemporary and evidence-based best practice.
+This includes pathophysiology, the safe use of pharmacotherapies, and incorporating relevant aspects of the National Safety and Quality Health Service standards.
+Students are encouraged to participate in a collaborative learning environment that promotes industry standard clinical decision making and competent application of clinical skills critical to paramedic practice.

 Learning Outcomes